-1.INTRODUCTION
+1. INTRODUCTION

-Strengthening financial systems has been one of the central issues facing emerging markets and developing This is because sound financial systems economies. serve as an important channel for achieving economic growth through the mobilization of financial savings, putting them to productive use and transforming various risks (Beck, Levin and Loayza 1999; King and Levin 1993; Rajan and Zingales 1998; Demirgüç-Kunt, Asli and Maksimovic 1998; Jayaratne and Strahan 1996).
-Many countries adopted a series of financial sector liberalization measures in the late 1980s and early 1990s that included interest rate liberalization, entry deregulations, reduction of reserve requirements and removal of credit allocation.
+Strengthening financial systems has been one of the issues facing emerging markets and developing economies.
+This is because sound financial systems serve as an important channel for achieving economic growth through the mobilization of financial savings, putting them to productive use and transforming various risks (Beck, Levin and Loayza 1999; King and Levin 1993; Rajan and Zingales 1998; Demirgüç-Kunt, Asli and Maksimovic 1998; Jayaratne and Strahan 1996).
+Many countries adopted a series of financial sector liberalization measures in the late 1980s and early 1990s that liberalization, interest rate deregulations, reduction of reserve requirements and removal of credit allocation.
 In many cases, the timing of financial sector liberalization coincided with that of capital account liberalization.
 Domestic banks were given access to cheap loans from abroad and allocated those resources to domestic production sectors.

-Since the Asian financial crisis of 1997-1999, the importance of balancing financial liberalization with adequate regulation and supervision prior to full capital account liberalization has been increasingly recognized.
-The crisis was preceded by massive, unhedged, shortterm capital inflows, which then aggravated double mismatches (a currency mismatch coupled with a maturity mismatch) and undermined the soundness of the domestic financial sector.
+Since the Asian financial crisis of 1997-1999, the importance of balancing financial liberalization with adequate regulation and supervision prior to full capital liberalization has been increasingly account recognized.
+The crisis was preceded by massive, unhedged, short-term capital inflows, which then aggravated double mismatches (a currency mismatch coupled with a maturity mismatch) and undermined the soundness of the domestic financial sector.
 A maturity mismatch is generally inherent in the banking sector since commercial banks accept short-term deposits and convert them into relatively longer-term, often illiquid, assets.
-Nevertheless, massive, predominantly short-term capital inflows - largely in the form of inter-bank loans - shortened banks' liabilities, thus expanding the maturity mismatch.
-Further, a currency mismatch was aggravated since massive capital inflows denominated in foreign currency were converted into domestic currency in order to finance the cyclical upturn of domestic investment in manufacturing equipment, real estate and stocks (Asian Policy Forum 2000 and Yoshitomi and Shirai 2000).
+Nevertheless, massive, predominantly short-term capital inflows - largely in the form of interbank loans - shortened banks' liabilities, thus expanding the maturity mismatch.
+Further, a currency mismatch was aggravated since massive capital inflows denominated in foreign currency were converted into domestic currency in order to finance the cyclical upturn of domestic investment manufacturing equipment, real estate and stocks (Asian Policy Forum 2000 and Yoshitomi and Shirai 2000).

-In other words, many share the view that the proper

-sequencing of financial sector and capital account liberalization is one of the most important policies in preventing another Asian-type "capital account" crisis.
-It now widely accepted that capital account is current account and should follow liberalization domestic financial sector liberalization (Mckinnon 1973).
+In other words, many share the view that the proper sequencing of financial sector and capital account liberalization is one of the most important policies in Asian-type "capital account" preventing another crisis.
+It is now widely accepted that capital should account liberalization follow current account and domestic financial sector liberalization (Mckinnon 1973).
 This sequence issue is even more important for countries such as China and India, which have not yet launched full capital account convertibility and where public-sector banks still remain dominant.
 In such countries, financial sector liberalization comes against more politically difficult issues than those that have already opened up their capital account to a substantial degree since they have to first restructure predominant public-sector banks.

 This chapter focuses on India's banking sector, which has been attracting increasing attention since 1991 when a financial reform programme was launched.
-It assesses whether the reform programme has been successful so far in restructuring public-sector banks and if so, what elements of the programme have contributed.
+It assesses whether the reform programme has been successful so far in restructuring publicsector banks and if so, what elements of the programme have contributed.
 This chapter tackles the following fundamental questions.
 In what way has the reform programme affected the behaviour of public-sector banks?
 To what extent have foreign and new domestic banks contributed to the performance of the whole banking sector?
 Has India's gradual approach to the privatization of banks been successful?
 What policy implications can we derive from India's experience?

-2. DRASTIC VERSUS GRADUAL PRIVATIZATION APPROACHES
+GRADUAL DRASTIC VERSUS PRIVATIZATION APPROACHES